“There’s a ‘soul sigh’ when you cross the bridge to Tilghman Island,” one local explained.

 What could be called the downtown section of the island are the remains of what used to be three villages.
 In the 1940s and 50s, the island, with its packing houses, was the economic engine for Talbot County.

 They canned not only oysters, crabs, and fish, but also corn, tomatoes, and beans that were grown inland.
 The canned goods were shipped by steam engine across the country.

 The middle village, Avalon, is the only one remaining.
 The barbershop became the community museum.
 The department store is a restaurant.
 The country market is still a market.

 Two If By Sea Restaurant

-In that group is Two If By Sea (5776 Tilghman Island Road) a restaurant in the former general store — one side for dry goods, and the other side a hardware store.
-Henry Mill (Chef Henry) kept the interior intact and it’s worth a stop by to step-back in time.
+Two If By Sea (5776 Tilghman Island Road) is the yellow restaurant in the former general store — one side for dry goods, and the other side a hardware store.
+Henry Mill (Chef Henry) kept the interior intact and it’s worth a stop by to step back in time.

 His hits include Crabby Eggs Benedict for breakfast and unique sandwiches for lunch.
 However, he’s known for his Smith Island cakes sold at several of the island’s restaurants.

 Just down the street a bit is the Tilghman Island Country Store (5949 Tilghman Island Road), owned by Patricia McGlannan and her husband.
 It’s a small, full-service market with a deli counter where visitors can buy sandwiches and sides for day tripping.

 The store is known for what the locals call “the world’s best” carrot cake, made by Patricia’s sister-in-law.